WHO WE ARE:

 WHERE ARE OUR INTERNS NOW?

-Ryuto Adamson had an award-winning standing room only show in the 2018 Tucson Fringe Festival.
-In addition, he has spent the last two summers working with the San Diego International Fringe Festival
+Ryuto Adamson had an award-winning standing room only show in the 2018 and 2019 Tucson Fringe Festival.
+In addition, he has spent the last two summers working with the San Diego International Fringe Festival.
+In 2019 he traveled to Japan to participate in a Fringe Festival there.

-Katie Burke is acting in local professional theatre and acted in the 2018 Beer with the Bard.
+Katie Burke is acting in local professional theatre and acted in the 2018 and 2019 Beer with the Bard.

-KP Knight is now on the Tucson Fringe Board and works for the Dunbar Cultural Center.
+KP Knight is head of programming for the Dunbar Cultural Center.

 Julian Cardenas is an arts educator in an elementary school and continues to help Fringe with our social media accounts.